BensThoughts/zero-rabbit/README.md

 For reference these are mostly wrappers to [https://www.squaremobius.net/amqp.node/channel_api.html](https://www.squaremobius.net/amqp.node/channel_api.html).

-In all functions *channel* is a string.
-It is always the first argument.
-It is the name you have given or would like to give to the channel.
+**IMPORTANT:** The first argument of ***ALL*** zero-rabbit functions is ***ALWAYS*** the channel (a string) on which to perform the specified action.
+Again if the channel is not already created via the config object or via a function call, a new channel will be created.
 See important notes at the top for information detailing how channels are created and destroyed.

-**IMPORTANT:** The first argument of ***ALL*** zero-rabbit functions is ***ALWAYS*** the channel on which to perform the specified action.
-Again if the channel is not already created via the config object or via a function call, a new channel will be created.

 **Connect**
 ```javascript